TL;DR

 The technical receipts

-For the technically curious, a slightly-less-breezy version of what gstack actually did at each phase.
+For the rest of you: a slightly-less-breezy version of what gstack actually did at each phase.
 Every phase produced an artefact; every artefact fed the next phase.

 Plan phase — /autoplan